Spotlight

 - When the

 prop.
-If you want the actions list to always have a fixed height, set scrollable and maxHeight props.
+If you want the actions list to always have a fixed height, set the scrollable and maxHeight props.

 Actions groups